mroyal29/portfolio/Charge Time Prediction/README.md

 * **15.00% MAPE**
 * **Only 63,000 parameters** (3% of LSTM's size, suitable for production)

-XGBoost performed best for cold predictions (first point of session: 15.76 min MAE vs GRU's 15.50 min MAE), but the GRU's 20× smaller parameter count and consistently strong performance across both cold-start and sequential predictions make it the recommended model for production deployment in Camber Core.
+XGBoost performed best for cold predictions (first point of session: 10.05 min MAE vs GRU's 15.50 min MAE), so this model could be deployed as well for the cases where there is no historical data showing how quickly the vehicle has been charging.

 ## Analysis & Insights